gavrielSorek/AnomalyDetection_WebApplication/README.md

 __Installation Instructions:__

-1) download the files from git.
+1) download the files from github.
 2) open terminal/cmd and enter to the controller directory (the working directory shuld be controller folder).
 3) write in terminal/cmd __node controller.js__ and press enter.
 4) now the server is up.